 lib64and not in

 lib, change the line above accordingly.

-- Logout and login again from this user account.
-Do this to apply the
+Logout and login again from this user account.
+Do this to apply the changes done in

 SET 'com.denodo.vdb.ODBCDataSource.enable' = 'true';